malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a food tray with food and a plastic container
 --------------------
-Styled: a food tray with a plastic fork and other patrons
+Styled: if i had a queen a cup of mine and bound to my good friend
 --------------------